 Modern lifestyles demand connection to the internet.
 Whether we’re checking train times, answering emails, or posting on social media, for most of us, being “online” is a must for business and pleasure.
-That’s why we’re increasingly seeing wi-fi availability in cafes and restaurants, on public transport and in airports.
+That’s why we’re increasingly seeing wi-fi availability in cafes and restaurants, on public transport, and in airports.

 This has prompted airlines to offer internet in the skies.
-While such a service is still in its infancy, today travellers on Aer Lingus, Aeroflot, American Airlines, British Airways, Etihad, Hong Kong Airlines, Qatar Airways, United, US Airways, Virgin and many others can enjoy wi-fi at 40,000 feet.
+While such a service is still in its infancy, today travelers on Aer Lingus, Aeroflot, American Airlines, British Airways, Etihad, Hong Kong Airlines, Qatar Airways, United, US Airways, Virgin and many others can enjoy wi-fi at 40,000 feet.

 How does in-flight wi-fi work?

 Air travel was once a great way to escape our digital world.
 But now the excuse – “I didn’t get your email as I was flying”, may not be viable as wi-fi on planes is now more common.

 It works in one of two ways: either signal comes from ground-based towers to an antenna on the plane’s fuselage or via satellites in geostationary orbit.
 The infrastructure to make this work varies from place to place with the USA currently leading the way,.

 Indeed, the States is a frontrunner in reliable in-flight wi-fi thanks to its development of a satellite network that sees signals sent and received via earth-based receivers and transmitters.
 Information passes between the aircraft and ground via the satellite.
 The plane connects to the closest signal and wi-fi is distributed amongst the passengers via an on-board router.

 How to access in-flight wi-fi and how to make it faster?